0x4248/dmesg_server/README.md

 ## Licence

-This project is licensed under the GNU General Public License v3.0 - see the [LICENCE](LICENCE) file for details.
+This project is licenced under the GNU General Public License v3.0 - see the [LICENCE](LICENCE) file for details.